CyberVein (CVT) Price Tops $0.12

-CyberVein (CURRENCY:CVT) traded up 4% against the dollar during the one day period ending at 13:00 PM ET on February 25th.
-CyberVein has a market cap of $123.92 million and $3.55 million worth of CyberVein was traded on exchanges in the last day.
-One CyberVein token can currently be purchased for about $0.12 or 0.00000235 BTC on popular exchanges.
-Over the last seven days, CyberVein has traded down 4.1% against the dollar.
+CyberVein (CURRENCY:CVT) traded 3.4% higher against the U.S. dollar during the one day period ending at 11:00 AM ET on March 3rd.
+One CyberVein token can currently be purchased for $0.12 or 0.00000239 BTC on major exchanges.
+Over the last week, CyberVein has traded up 12.3% against the U.S. dollar.
+CyberVein has a market capitalization of $128.42 million and approximately $3.65 million worth of CyberVein was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed over the last day: